-The school complies with the Children's Internet Protection Act (CIPA).
-The Specific School Handbook provides specific information regarding requirements and the school's obligations under CIPA.
+All Connections Academy schools comply with the Children's Internet Protection Act (CIPA).
+Your school handbook supplement provides specific information regarding requirements and your school's obligations under CIPA.

 Users should be aware material accessible through the internet may contain items that are illegal, obscene, defamatory, inaccurate, or potentially offensive to some people.
 This material may be harmful if accessed by minors.
 In addition, it is possible to purchase certain goods and services via the internet, which could result in unwanted financial obligations for which the Caretaker would be liable.
-The school believes the benefits of information resources and opportunities for collaboration Users receive from accessing the internet exceed the disadvantages.
+Connections Academy believes the Users' benefits of information resources and opportunities for collaboration from accessing the internet exceeds the disadvantages.
 However, all Users must understand and practice acceptable and ethical use.

-To help all Users understand acceptable and ethical use, the school offers an Internet Safety course, which all staff members are required to take.
-It is strongly recommended that all Caretakers and Learning Coaches take this course, which is available in the To Do section of the Caretaker and Learning Coach's Home Page.
+To help all Users understand acceptable and ethical use, Connections Academy offers an Internet Safety course, which all staff members are required to take.
+Connections Academy strongly recommends that all Caretakers and Learning Coaches take this course, which is available in the To Do section of the Caretaker and Learning Coach's Home Page.
 Caretakers and Learning Coaches may review all internet sites their student(s) visit in each course by selecting the "backpack" icon.
-While the school and its vendors have carefully screened these sites and believes they are appropriate for students, this tool makes it easy to review all links.
-Caretakers and/or Learning Coaches who are uncomfortable with any of the linked sites should contact their student's teacher to discuss alternatives.
+While Connections Academy has carefully screened these sites and believes they are appropriate for students, this tool makes it easy to review all links.
+Caretakers and/or Learning Coaches who are uncomfortable with any of the linked sites should contact their child's teacher to discuss alternatives.

-Caretakers and Learning Coaches should monitor their student's internet time and activity.
+Connections Academy also strongly recommends that Caretakers and Learning Coaches monitor their student's internet time and activity.
 To assist Caretakers in ensuring safe and appropriate use of the internet, and in accordance with CIPA requirements, Connections Academy provides the following:

-CIPA compliant filtering software to restrict access to inappropriate and harmful information and
+- CIPA compliant filtering software to restrict access to inappropriate and harmful information and materials online.

-- materials online.
 Please be aware that internet filtering software, while potentially very helpful, is imperfect and may block some educational or other appropriate content in addition to blocking potentially inappropriate or offensive content. - An Internet Safety Course, which all Learning Coaches are urged to complete.
 A link to the course is provided on the Learning Coach Home Page at the beginning of the school year (or when the student first enrolls) and is always available to Learning Coaches through the Virtual Library.
 Connections Academy will provide age-appropriate internet safety training for students to address appropriate online behavior, specifically on social networking websites and in chat rooms, in electronic communications, as well as training in recognizing and reporting cyberbullying.